typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-useless-empty-export.md

-# `no-useless-empty-export`

-Disallows empty exports that don't change anything in a module file.

 ## Rule Details

 An empty `export {}` statement is sometimes useful in TypeScript code to turn a file that would otherwise be a script file into a module file.